Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 The Hunters had redesigned the transports, sacrificing capacity for defenses.
 Then they’d started adding swarmship escorts.

 *This* convoy had three broodships guarding it.
-Which suggested to the Entity that either the Hunters had learned to guard their logistics…
+Which suggested to the Entity that either the Hunters had learned to guard their logistics...

 *Or this one’s carrying something special.*